Tashukwa/alx-system_engineering-devops/0x02-shell_redirections/README.md

-echo hello, World -- prints “Hello, World”, followed by a new line to the standard output.
+echo -e "Hello, world" -- prints “Hello, World”, followed by a new line to the standard output.

 echo \"\(Ôo\)\' -- displays a confused smiley "(Ôo)'.